 with the captain, authorising dispatch of the aircraft and completing all reports and logs according to company regulations

-operating equipment such as air bridges and driving airside vehicles for transporting crew.
+operating equipment such as air bridges and driving airside vehicles for transport crew.

 The figures below are only a guide.
 Actual pay rates may vary, depending on: